-The Company has provided for equity-settled, share based payments in the form of options to acquire voting common shares which the Board of Directors has granted to directors, officers, employees and consultants.
+The Company has provided for equity-settled, share based payments in the form of options to acquire voting common shares which the Board of Directors has granted to directors, officers and employees.
 The numbers of options, the exercise price and all other terms thereof were set by the Board of Directors at the time of grants.
+The options vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary and 1/3 on the third anniversary.
+The options expire seven years from the date of grant.

-In the year ended December 31, 2019, the Company did not grant any options to officers, employees or directors.
-In the nine months ended December 31, 2018, the Company granted options to officers, employees and a director for 463,500 voting common shares with an exercise price of \$5.00 per share under option.
-The options granted during the nine months ended December 31, 2018 vest 1/3 on each of the first, second and third anniversaries and expire 7 years from the date of grant.
+In the year ended December 31, 2020, the Company granted 321,600 options (year ended December 31, 2019 - nil) to officers, employees and directors with an exercise price of 1.25 per share under option.

 The fair value of the options at the date of measurement was determined based on a Black-Scholes calculation with the following inputs and outcomes:

-Nine months

-ended
+Year ended

 December 31,

-2018
+2020

 Inputs

-Exercise price \$5.00
+Exercise price \$1.25

-Volatility 73%
+Volatility 83%

-Expected option life 6.7 years
+Expected option life 6.5 years

 Dividend \$nil

-Risk-free interest rate 2.25%
+Risk-free interest rate 0.51%

-Estimated cost per voting common share under option \$3.13
+Estimated cost per voting common share under option \$1.11

-Total estimated cost to be amortized over the vesting period \$1,446
+Total estimated cost to be amortized over the vesting period \$357